 Youth Disability Advocacy Service (YDAS) is a state wide advocacy service for young people with disabilities in Victoria.
 We are the only advocacy service in Australia which exists specifically to work directly with young people with disabilities to achieve their human rights.

-We offer a free individual advocacy to young people aged 12-25 who have a disability.
+We offer a free individual advocacy service to young people aged 12-25 who have a disability.
 This means that you can come to us if you feel like your rights are being ignored and you need help.